Fairchild Tropical Botanic Garden: Art

 Since 2003 Fairchild Tropical Botanic Garden has had art exhibits; artists have included Patricia Van Dalen, Yayoi Kusama, Dale Chihuly, Fernando Botero, Cameron Gainer, Roy Lichtenstein, Franz West, Leyden Rodriguez-Casanova, Ursula von Rydingsvard, Michele Oka Doner, Mark Dion, Joshua Levine, and Claude and Francois-Xavier Lalanne.

 New artists exhibit at Fairchild starting each December.
 Currently exhibits include works by Dale Chihuly, Daisy Youngblood, Freda Tschumy, and Sicis.

 The garden hosts a series of seasonal weekend festivals including the International Chocolate Festival, the International Mango Festival, the Butterfly Festival, the Bird Festival, the Orchid Festival, the Ramble, the Food and Garden Festival, and the Edible Garden Festival.
 Other activities include concerts, and plant society meetings.
 Plants can be purchased during The Ramble event, usually held in the fall.

+Events

+The Fairchild Gardens hosts a plethora of events throughout the calendar year.
+Events can be public festivals such as the "Night at the Garden" or the "Very Merry Garden".
+The public events normally revolve around a theme such as music, different foods or a holiday.
+For example, there are events that revolve around Jazz music called "Sip and Stroll".
+At this event you can listen to holiday Jazz music while strolling the Gardens.
+The Night at the Garden event is a popular selection among Miamians.
+This event is full of different lights and props that illuminate the Gardens.
+There are thousands of different colored lights and interactive displays to keep the guest active while at the event.
+The Night at the Garden is a destination for all ages and all backgrounds and is accessible for those with differing needs.
+The Fairchild Gardens also offers private events such as weddings, birthday parties, memorials or corporate rentals.
+More information on the rates or limitations of these private events can be found through the Fairchild Gardens website.